erhanyildirim82/RenPy_Steam_achievement/README.md

     Profit.

 Feel free to use, modify, or improve it.
 If your game has cooler achievements than mine, I’m both impressed and jealous. 😄

+Steam Achievements Checklist ✅

+Before pushing your game to Steam, make sure you've checked off everything:

+✔️ Steamworks SDK Integration

+Ensure steam_api.dll (Windows) or libsteam_api.so (Linux/Mac) is in the correct folder.

+✔️ Achievements Are Registered in Steamworks

+Go to Steamworks Dashboard > Achievements and add the achievement IDs (ACH_EP1_COMP, etc.).

+✔️ Unlock Calls Are Implemented

+Use achievement.unlock("ACH_ID") when a player meets the achievement condition.

+✔️ Steam Overlay Test

+Run the game via Steam, press Shift + Tab, and check if achievements unlock.

+✔️ No Errors in Ren'Py Console

+Open Ren'Py Console (Shift + O) and check for Steam API errors.

+Final Notes 📝

+If you're seeing issues, double-check your Steamworks setup and ensure the API is properly loaded.
+And if all else fails… well, at least your players will have fun without achievements! 😆

+Happy coding! 🎮